CVliner/se_customer_segmentation_k_means/README.md

 ### Introduction

 ### Customer Segmentation in SE using K-Means Clustering and Feature Engineering
-This project purpose to divide customers into segments based on K-Means Clustering, which represent best marketing strategies according to the customer sales behavior, characteristics, and needs.
+This project purpose to divide SE customers into segments based on K-Means Clustering, which represent best marketing strategies according to the customer sales behavior, characteristics and needs.

 ### Usage